Raised to be compliant

 fault.
 The education system is severely outdated and needs a complete overhaul.

-so busy parents with no real education in excellent parenting also get caught
+Furthermore busy parents with no real education in excellent parenting also get caught

 up in compliance more than teaching age appropriate behaviors.
-More and more busy parents seem to be relying
+More and more busy parents rely on the school system to teach the behavioral and emotional skills that used to

 be learned at home.
 The culture of our